vpa1977/chiselled-jre/README.md

 ### Conclusion

-Chiselled JRE image of OpenJDK 8 provides 42.5% reduction in the size of the compressed image and does not degrade throughput or startup performance.
+The chiselled JRE image of OpenJDK 8 provides a 42.5% reduction in the size of the compressed image and does not degrade throughput or startup performance.

 ## License